planetrobbie/terraform-gcp-intro/README.md

 To use with Terraform Open Source, uncomment `credentials =` line in `main.tf`, this is not necessary when using Terraform Enterprise.

- and set the `account_file_path` variable to the GCP credentials on disk.
 You also have to update in `terraform.tfvars` the values for

 - region